sch-sdgs/SDGSCompetence/README.md

 # SDGSCompetence

 A user-friendly Flask-Python web application for recording and monitoring training in a department or team.
 The entire app is Dockerised and therefore portable across different host servers.
-Currently, it runs an uwsgi-nginx-flask python2.7 Docker image, though we are now updating this to Python3.
+Currently, it runs a meinheld-gunicorn Docker image.

 ### Requirements:
 * Linux server (we have tested on Ubuntu) with Docker installed